inbo/tutorials/content/tutorials/spatial_variograms/index.md

 id="fig-data-detrend"
 alt="Figure 3: The smoothed data, again, after de-trending." />

-> **Note**
->
+{{% callout note %}}
-> Whether or not to de-trend prior to variogram calculation is a crucial design decision.
+Whether or not to de-trend prior to variogram calculation is a crucial design decision.
-> De-trending often improves variogram model regression (<a href="#sec-nodetrend" class="quarto-xref">Section 6.1</a>), but it also removes/diminishes the effects of spatially correlated co-variates.
+De-trending often improves variogram model regression (<a href="#sec-nodetrend" class="quarto-xref">Section 6.1</a>), but it also removes/diminishes the effects of spatially correlated co-variates.

->
-> Make sure that you know whether your variogram function applies de-trending, or not.
+Make sure that you know whether your variogram function applies de-trending, or not.
-> At any rate, I would recommend to **store the detrended linear effects for later** by applying your own `lm()`, prior to variogramming.
+At any rate, I would recommend to **store the detrended linear effects for later** by applying your own `lm()`, prior to variogramming.
+{{% /callout %}}

 ## Distance-Difference Diagrams